 One difference between tribal installment loans and other types of personal financing is that many tribes only offer unsecured lending options.
 No collateral is required to obtain access to the funds you need.
 For example, payday lenders typically require you to provide a post-dated check to secure the loan amount borrowed against any outstanding fees or penalties.
 In contrast, tribal lenders do not require you to provide collateral for your loan.

 Another difference between tribal loans and other unsecured personal loans is that these loans have a set number of months to repay the borrowed amount.
 For example, if you borrow $500 and have six months to pay it back, you will make six equal monthly payments totaling $500 until the balance has been repaid.
-Other native lenders offer even longer terms, such as 48-month installment loans with no renewals.
+Other native lenders offer longer terms, such as 48-month installment loans without renewals.